brucethemoose/Minecraft-Performance-Flags-Benchmarks/README.md

 - `MaxGCPauseMillis` and `G1HeapRegionSize` need more testing, given how divergent recommendations are.

 - Many flags are reduntant/enabled by default.
-But some Java releases disable some of these flags, so they are left in by default.
-See reduntant-flags.md if you need to remove flags for some reason.
+Some will be culled from the GraalVM args, see reduntant-flags.md

 Benchmarks
 ------